SlateFoundation/slate/README.md

 5. `cd ../SlateAdmin`
 6. `sencha app build`

-Then run a web server from `slate-admin/sencha-workspace` or higher in your file tree and navigate to the `sencha-workspace/SlateAdmin` folder in your browser.
+Then run a web server from the main `slate-admin` directory or higher in your file tree and navigate to the `sencha-workspace/SlateAdmin` folder in your browser.
 If you don't have a server you can run `sencha web start` to run a basic local server.